 The following guidelines are established for the weeding of library materials from the Knightstown Public Library collection.

-Out of date books.
-Defined as books with information that is no longer current.
+Out of date books: Defined as books with information that is no longer current.
 These are mostly non-fiction in the science and computer area.
-However, does apply to all classifications.
+However, this does apply to all classifications.

-Damaged materials.
-Defined as books beyond repair.
-Mostly paperback books or books damaged by patron abuse.
-Patrons are required to pay for damages to books at current replacement cost.
+Damaged materials: Defined as books beyond repair.
+Mostly paperback books or books damaged by many circulations.

-Periodicals.
-Defined as magazines, newspapers, or pamphlets.
+Periodicals: Defined as magazines, newspapers, or pamphlets.
 These items will be weeded on an on-going basis, due to lack of space.
-Newspapers (other than The Banner) are recycled daily.
+Newspapers are recycled weekly.

-Multiple copies of an item.
-Defined as more than one copy of a book or periodical.
+Multiple copies of an item: Defined as more than one copy of a book or periodical.
 Extra copies are weeded as the popularity of the book declines.
-The Library will maintain no more than 1 copy of a particular item, unless an additional copy is added as reference.
+The Library will generally maintain no more than 1 copy of a particular item.

 2. Audio Visual:

 Materials that have not circulated for 5 years.